Frequently Asked Questions

 We will also discuss the ability to manage household tasks, meal preparation and medication administration.

-The nurse will assess an individual’s communication abilities and any specific needs related to hearing, vision, or speech and inquire about the social support network, involvement in community activities, and social interactions they may have.
+We will also assess an individual’s communication abilities and any specific needs related to hearing, vision, or speech and inquire about the social support network, involvement in community activities, and social interactions they may have.

 Everything discussed and observed will be documented by the nurse after the visit, to develop the comprehensive care plan, directed by you and shaped by their clinical expertise in care needs.
 They will collaborate with other healthcare professionals as required and this will help determine the level of care and ensure the client’s well-being and safety while receiving our care services.
 All care plans can be shared if requested with our clients and next of kin to ensure they agree.